Objectivity and Logic

 Objectivity means the state or quality of being true even outside of a subject's individual biases, interpretations, feelings, and imaginings.

 Of course, this definition just passes the buck to what it means for something to be true, and this has a wide array of proposed definitions "title": "Truth".
 As usual, I think an operational definitions can save us from groping around in the dark.

-The relevant answer is that I believe Aumann's theorem gives a good grounding for objectivity.
-Namely, it implies that the only reason people disagree at the end of a conversation is because of insufficient time or rationality.
+I believe Aumann's theorem gives a good grounding for objectivity.
+Given that priors (beliefs without evidence) should be weak, the theorem strongly suggests the only real reason people disagree at the end of a conversation is because of dishonesty and/or poor rationality.
 So, we can define something as objective if

 A claim is objective if and only if the vast majority of sentient beings would agree that it is true if only they were intelligent, rational, and experienced enough.

-We have to include the "intelligence", because (unlike ideal reasoners) people suffer from logical uncertainty [todo: cite].
+We have to include the "intelligence", because (unlike ideal reasoners) people suffer from "bounded rationality", which is neccessary for ideal probabilistic reasoning.
 We have to include "experienced", because people should update their beliefs based on evidence (see next chapter) - not just conversations.
 Finally, we have to include "vast majority" because reasoners can differ in their priors.
-Fortunately, reasonable differences in priors will be overcome by sufficient evidence.
+Fortunately, priors should generally be weak and easily overcome by good evidence.